A fictional travelogue; four minutes to read.

 People have long since stopped asking me what they can do, or even expressing sympathy.
 Except for historians and Latin-speakers, living in the past is not prologue.

-My habitual hikes in San Francisco—you might call them obsessive—are a private solace.
-My unmapped walks down and up, up and down, the city’s hilled contours or along its bustling boulevards take me nowhere I need to be.
+My habitual hikes in San Francisco—you might call them walks of bereavement—are a private solace.
+My unmapped walks trek down and up, up and down, the city’s hilled contours or along its bustling boulevards.
+They take me nowhere I need to be.
 Cold, wet, dense foggy days are the best because they cloak my foggy lack of direction.

-On my most recent walk of bereavement, my itinerary landed me at the waterfront.
+Today, I landed up at the waterfront.
 Aquatic Park near Beach Street.
 Fitting since she had been my anchor.
 My rudder.
-My captain and crew.
 My keel.

-Facing the bay, unprotected from a sharp-scissored wind, my nostrils flared towards the sea’s saltiness.
-My ears reddened with the sting.
-My eyes watered.
-Mournful howls from distant foghorns reached deep into my ears.
+Facing the bay, unprotected from the sharp-scissored wind, my nostrils flare as they take in a lungful of the sea’s saltiness.
+My ears are reddened.
+My eyes water.
+Mournful howls from distant foghorns reached deep into my ears, sonically hold me.

-Not far away, maybe 50 yards off, scurrying tourists offloaded from the Powell/Hyde cable cars.
-They were headed towards either Fisherman’s Wharf or to the repurposed Ghirardelli Chocolate Factory retail complex.
+Not far away, maybe 50 yards off, scurrying tourists offload from the Powell/Hyde cable cars.
+They are headed towards either Fisherman’s Wharf or to the repurposed Ghirardelli Chocolate Factory retail complex.

-I ignored them.
-They ignored me.
+I ignore them.
+They ignore me.
 Lost tourists.
 Lost soul.

 If they had bothered to ask, I would have pointed out the neon façade of the Buena Vista Café.
 Two thousand times a day, the bartenders pour an otherworldly Irish coffee.
 The cafe’s signature drink is as much a part of San Francisco lore as the 1906 earthquake and fire.
 I am a regular and, since her death, too regular.

 I would also have enthused about the Maritime Museum’s ship models and tableaus of the Barbary Coast.
-Or with an encouraging smile directed them to the restored old ferries and historic schooners docked—each in their own way dead—at the Hyde Street Pier.
+Or with an encouraging smile directed them to the restored old ferries and historic schooners docked at the Hyde Street Pier—each in their own way, dead.

 Unnoticed and unneeded, I trudge along the pedestrian and bike trail edging the bay.
 I am moving towards the Great Meadow.

-Midpoint, I arrive at my favorite lookout.
-A place in our courtship days I had shared with my wife.
-In the fierce wind, smelling of seaweed, I am alone.
+Midpoint, I arrive at my favorite lookout—a place in our courtship days I had shared with my wife.
+In the fierce wind, smelling of seaweed, I am as alone as a city dweller can be.

 From under an overhang of cypress trees, through the misty fog, my eyes scan the bald head of the Palace of Fine Arts, gleaming white yachts berthed at the St. Francis Yacht Club, the Golden Gate Bridge, Sausalito, Angel Island, Alcatraz and the hundreds of sailboats tacking and playing like waterborne squirrels.

-As if to pinpoint myself on the city map, to find out where I am, I touch my wedding band.
+As if to pinpoint myself on the city street map, to find out where I am in the world, I touch my wedding band.